 To ensure proper operation, standby readiness, and malfunction reporting, International Biomedical recommends following a preventative maintenance program.
 The daily preventative maintenance procedures can be performed by a knowledgeable clinician.
-Maintenance procedures (detailed in this manual) should be performed by an appropriately trained biomedical maintenance technician.
+Maintenance procedures (detailed in the Service Manual) should be performed by an appropriately trained biomedical maintenance technician.
 No other preventative maintenance is required.